 \subsubsection{Evaluating the performance of flexible models}

-Although computational models may be substantially constrained by task training and prior neuroscientific data, uncertainty often remains.
-We therefore need to be able to test \emph{flexible models}, i.e. models that have parameters to be fitted to the brain-activity data.
-Two elements that often require fitting are feature weights and the measurement model.
-Feature weighting is required when a model does not specify a priori how prevalent different tuning profiles are in the neural population or in the measured signals.
+We often want to test \emph{flexible models}, i.e. models that have parameters to be fitted to the brain-activity data.
+Two elements that often require fitting are weights for the model features and parameters of a measurement model.
+Feature weighting is required when a model is not meant to specify a priori how prevalent different tuning profiles are in the neural population or in the measured signals.
 For example, for deep neural network representations to match brain responses well, it is usually necessary to weight the features \citep[e.g.][]{yamins2014, khaligh-razavi2014, khaligh-razavi2017, Storrs2021}.
-A flexible measurement model may be necessary, because the process of measurement may subsample, average or distort neural responses in ways that the computational model does not account for.
-For example, models rarely specify the spatial range across which fMRI voxels average the neural activity or which neurons are preferentially sampled by electrophysiological recordings \citep{kriegeskorte2016}.
+A flexible measurement model may be necessary to account for the process of measurement, which may subsample, average, or distort neural responses.
+For example, fMRI voxels average the neural activity locally, which can be modeled with a parameter for the local averaging range, and electrophysiological recordings may preferentially sample certain classes of neurons \citep{kriegeskorte2016}.